top of page

 Your brain has a “bug” in its alarm system, causing it to go off at inappropriate times.

-Often we have had experiences in our past that taught us to react in this way, such as being judged, humiliated or criticized by others.
-We might have experienced a performance-related trauma, like an injury or a disappointing performance.
-Or we might not know why we feel this way.
+We have had experiences in our past that taught us to react in this way.
+Like being judged, humiliated or criticized by others.
+Sometimes there was a performance-related trauma, like an injury or a disappointing performance.
+And sometimes there is nothing in particular we can point to that explains why we feel this way.

 When we aren’t performing our best, it can feel like we are locked up in our own minds and can’t find the key.